awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

 `ECS_ENABLE_TASK_IAM_ROLE_NETWORK_HOST=true`
 Enables IAM roles for tasks for containers with the `host` network mode\.
 This variable is only supported on agent versions 1\.12\.0 and later\.

-For an example run command, see [Manually Updating the Amazon ECS Container Agent \(for Non\-Amazon ECS\-Optimized AMIs\)](manually_update_agent.md)\.
+For an example run command, see [Manually updating the Amazon ECS container agent \(for non\-Amazon ECS\-Optimized AMIs\)](manually_update_agent.md)\.
 You will also need to set the following networking commands on your container instance so that the containers in your tasks can retrieve their AWS credentials:

 ```
 sudo sysctl -w net.ipv4.conf.all.route_localnet=1